Lady Ottoline Morrell: Hospitality

 The Morrells maintained a townhouse in Bedford Square in Bloomsbury and also owned a country house at Peppard, near Henley on Thames.
 Selling the house at Peppard in 1911, they subsequently bought and restored Garsington Manor near Oxford.
 Morrell delighted in opening both as havens for like-minded people.
+Of Garsington, she said, "it seemed good to gather round us young and enthusiastic pacifists."
 44 Bedford Square served as her London salon, while Garsington provided a convenient retreat, near enough to London for many of their friends to join them for weekends.
 She took a keen interest in the work of young contemporary artists, such as Stanley Spencer, and she was particularly close to Mark Gertler and Dora Carrington, who were regular visitors to Garsington during the war.
 Gilbert Spencer lived for a while in a house on the Garsington estate.

 During World War I, the Morrells were pacifists.
 They invited conscientious objectors such as Duncan Grant, Clive Bell and Lytton Strachey to take refuge at Garsington.
 Siegfried Sassoon, recuperating there after an injury, was encouraged to go absent without leave as a protest against the war.

 The hospitality offered by the Morrells was such that most of their guests had no suspicion that they were in financial difficulties.
 Many of them assumed that Ottoline was a wealthy woman.
 This was far from being the case and during 1927, the Morrells were compelled to sell the manor house and its estate, and move to more modest quarters in Gower Street, London.
-In 1928 she was diagnosed with cancer, which resulted in a long hospitalisation and the removal of her lower teeth and part of her jaw.
+In 1928, she was diagnosed with cancer, which resulted in a long hospitalisation and the removal of her lower teeth and part of her jaw.